JSSaini/Pipeline_For_Lake_Cadagno_Eukaryotic_Metagenomics/README.md

 ##   Microbial Eukaryotes Metagenomics Pipeline
 ![Screenshot](Microbial_Eukaryote_M_Github.png)

-### Following are the tools and steps with example used for Eukaryotic Metagenomics pipeline:
+### Following are the steps used for Eukaryotic Metagenomics pipeline:

 #### 1. Pre-processing, and assembly of raw reads